codefresh-io/docs.codefresh.io/_docs/deployments/gitops/gitops-app-groups.md

 ## Update application assignments to Groups
 At any time, add or remove an application from the Group or Groups it belongs to.
-Changes
+Changes to Application Groups do not affect the applications which are part of the Groups.

 1. In the Codefresh UI, from Ops in the sidebar, select [GitOps Apps](https://g.codefresh.io/2.0/applications-dashboard/list){:target="\_blank"}.
 1. Select the application and then click the **Configuration** tab.